Submit your work, meet writers and drop the ads. Become a member

 My therapist recently asked me "have you ever tried mindfulness?"

-I laughed a bit, thinking of the week-long mindfulness camp I attended for suicidal adolescents.
-I went twice.
+I laughed a bit, remembering of the week-long mindfulness camp (sugarcoated for in-patient psychiatric care) I attended for troubled teens.
+I went to this twice.

-I look out my dusty, sun filled window decorated with three vases of dry arrangements.
-My mind starts to posture into how warm and antique this image feels.
-My eyes well up with tears as I hear birds sing and trees sway.
+And yet, I looked out of her dusty, sun filled window decorated with three vases of dry arrangements.
+My mind started to posture into how warm and antique this image felt.
+I felt hot, quiet tears building up from feeling that peace again.

 Lacey Clark Nov 2023

-i sit perched on the overhead plane’s wing
+and I sit perched on the plane’s wing -

 <3